wilsonmar/oss-perf/machine-learning.md

  * https://www.youtube.com/watch?v=v-91JycaKjc From the Lab to the Factory: Building a Production Machine Learning by Josh Wills (@josh_wills) is the Senior Director of Data Science at Cloudera

+ * http://datasciencedojo.com/bootcamp/curriculum/ gives a 5-day overview of Data Science for $2500.